Christiansburg, Virginia: Geography

 Christiansburg is located at 37°5′28″N 80°24′28″W (37.141164, −80.407700).
+Christiansburg is situated on the Eastern Continental Divide in the Appalachian Mountains.

 According to the United States Census Bureau, the town has a total area of 14.3 square miles.

 The town is located at the crossroads of three major highways: Interstate 81, U.S. Route 460 and U.S. Route 11.
 I-81 forms the primary north–south thoroughfare from Maryland to Tennessee; U.S. Route 460 links Christiansburg with the town of Blacksburg, approximately a half mile to the north; and U.S. Route 11 provides a direct connection with the City of Radford, approximately 10 miles to the west.
 U.S. Routes 11 and 460 dually connect Christiansburg to Roanoke to the northeast.

 Christiansburg is one of two incorporated towns within Montgomery County and is a member of the New River Valley Planning District.
 This District encompasses Floyd, Giles, Montgomery and Pulaski Counties, as well as the City of Radford.
 Montgomery County has the largest and most rapidly growing population within the Planning District.